2008 Team High Road Women season: September: Profile Ladies Tour and World Championships

 In the Profile Ladies Tour, the first stage ends in a sprint, with Ina-Yoko Teutenberg the fastest.
 The second stage was a time trial in which Judith Arndt finished third.
 In the third stage, Anke Wichmann set off with five other riders in a breakaway.
 With ten kilometers to go, she attacked and was followed by Sarah Düster, whom she beat in a sprint.
 Ina-Yoko Teutenberg won the fourth stage in the final pack in the rain.
 On the final, very hilly stage, after Anke Wichmann had scouted, Ina-Yoko Teutenberg went off in a breakaway at mid-race with Marianne Vos, Irene van den Broek, Trixi Worrack and Regina Bruins.
 However, the breakaway was caught again on the penultimate lap.
 Ina-Yoko Teutenberg then set off on her own and quickly opened up a gap.
 She won at the top of the Geulhemmerberg, followed by Marianne Vos.
 In the overall classification, she is second behind Charlotte Becker.

 On September 14, at the Tour de Nuremberg, Judith Arndt attacked with fourteen kilometers to go in a group of eighteen runners.
 She won the race solo.
 At the Michela Fanini Memorial Tour of Tuscany for women, the team wins the team time trial.
 Judith Arndt is third in the second stage and takes the leader's jersey.
 Ina-Yoko Teutenberg wins the second stage in sector b.
 Mara Abbott wins the third stage.
 The following day, Ina-Yoko Teutenberg wins again.
 Judith Arndt wins the fifth stage.
 Finally, she adds her name to the list of winners, the team winning five of the seven stages.

 At the World Championships, Judith Arndt, Linda Villumsen and Alexis Rhodes are on the start list for the time trial.
 Judith Arndt takes the bronze medal.
 She said she was satisfied with her place, as her preparation had been more focused on the road race than on the time trial.
 Chantal Beltman, Luise Keller, Emilia Fahlin and Oenone Wood also took the start in the road race.
 Judith Arndt was one of five runners to break away in the final.
 She finishes third in the sprint.
 Chantal Beltman is twelfth.

 Season review

 Each of the team's female racers won at least one race.
 Ina-Yoko Teutenberg alone won twenty-four.
 Judith Arndt had an extraordinary season, winning the World Cup and finishing second in the UCI rankings, just a few points behind Marianne Vos.

-The team won a total of sixty-eight races, including fifty UCI road victories, putting it well ahead of DSB Bank with twenty-eight UCI road victories.
+The team won a total of sixty-eight races, including fifty UCI road victories, putting it well ahead of with twenty-eight UCI road victories.

 In March, Alfred North named the team "Team of the Month".
 The following year, Anderson declared that in 2008 "everyone had a good season".
 Velonews magazine named the High Road women's cycling team of the year.